-Aruba Instant On web application allows clients to discover devices and access shared services available on the same or different networks in your site.
+Aruba Instant On mobile app allows clients to discover devices and access shared services available on the same or different networks in your site.
 To use the Shared services feature, you must first enable the Shared services setting in the Instant On mobile app.
 For information on deploying shared services, see Deploying Multicast Shared Services.

-The Shared services enable () or disable () option appears in the Instant On mobile app or web application, only when the site is configured with two or more networks/VLANs.
+The Shared services enable () or disable () option appears in the Instant On mobile app, only when the site is configured with two or more networks/VLANs.

-1. Tap () tile on the Instant On home page and tap the advanced menu () icon in the header.
+- Tap Instant On home page and tap the advanced menu () icon in the header. () tile on the

 - AirPlay™—Apple® AirPlay allows wireless streaming of music, video, and slide shows from your iOS device to Apple TV® and other devices that support the AirPlay feature.

 - AirDrop™—Apple® Airdrop allows you to share and receive photos, documents and more with other Apple devices that are nearby.